 American Baptist College participates in Delta Epsilon Chi, the honor society of the Association for Biblical Higher Education.
 The name Delta Epsilon Chi means "Approved in Christ" and is taken from the first Greek letter in each work of the phrase found in Romans 16: 10.
 There are two classes of membership--scholastic and honorary.
 Qualifications for scholastic membership are a scholastic average of not less than 3.3, Christian character, and leadership ability.
-Not more that 7 percent of the graduating class for any one year may be nominated.
+Not more than 7 percent of the graduating class for any one year may be nominated.
 Alumni may be nominated for honorary membership in Delta Epsilon Chi.
-Qualifications includes having manifested outstanding intellectual achievement, approved Christian character, and evident leadership ability in some area of Christian work.
-The alumni so nominated must have been graduated for at least ten years, and the number so nominated cannot exceed those nominated for scholastic membership.
+Qualifications include having manifested outstanding intellectual achievement, approved Christian character, and evident leadership ability in some area of Christian work.
+The alumni so nominated must have graduated for at least ten years, and the number so nominated cannot exceed those nominated for scholastic membership.ACADEMIC DISHONESTY academic rights and responsibilities.

-ACADEMIC DISHONESTY

-American Baptist College acknowledges the need to preserve an orderly process with regard to teaching, research, and public service, as well as the need to preserve and monitor students' academic rights and responsibilities.
 Since the primary goal of education is to increase one's own knowledge, academic dishonesty will not be tolerated at American Baptist College.

+American Baptist College acknowledges the need to preserve an orderly process with regard to teaching, research, and public service, as well as the need to preserve and monitor students'